Would you like to visit Portugal? Find out some of the things to do in Portugal in 15 days?

 - Palácio Nacional da Pena (Pena National Palace)

 - Palácio Nacional de Sintra (Sintra National Palace)

 - Quinta da Regaleira

-Day 5 will be focused on discovering Évora, considered as the museum city.
-Take the train IC in Oriente trainstation that will take you to the center of the city in 1h40m.
+Day 5 will be focused on discovering Évora, considered as the “museum city”.
+Take the train IC in Oriente train station that will take you to the centre of the city in 1h40m.